epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTURI
+NTURI
 --------------------

-NTURI is the EPICS V4 Normative Type that describes a Uniform Resource Identifier (URI).
+NTURI is the EPICS |_| 7 Normative Type that describes a Uniform Resource Identifier (URI).

 Its structure is defined to be: